autocorr/faust_line_imaging/docs/source/quickstart.rst

 Divergences or negative edge-features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+*Do very strong, spurious features appear at the edge of the mask or field?*
 It is a known issue that the multiscale clean implementation in CASA can
 introduce instability when using clean masks.
 In some circumstances
 ``tclean`` can diverge at the edge of the clean mask or primary beam mask